JDDoesDev/presentations/osmi.md

 <!--s-->

-## Who thinks it would be alright to tell someone with diabetes, high blood pressure, or a heart condition they don't need medicine?
+## Who thinks it would be alright to tell someone with diabetes, high blood pressure, or a heart condition to stop taking their medicine?

 <!--s-->

 ## Who would tell someone with a broken bone that a lot of people have it much worse?

-Note:  Mention this is what people with mental illness have to deal with a lot of the time
+Note:  This is what people with mental illness have to deal with a lot of the time

 <!--s-->